 A. You are not the first person to report serious complications from levofloxacin (Levaquin).
 This is an antibiotic in the class called fluoroquinolones (FQs) or quinolones for short.
-Other medications include ciprofloxacin (Cipro), levofloxacin (Levaquin) and moxifloxacin (Avelox).
+Other medications in this category include ciprofloxacin (Cipro), gemifloxacin (Factive), levofloxacin (Levaquin), moxifloxacin (Avelox) and norfloxacin (Noroxin).

-You are also correct that it is hard to complete the FDA’s MedWatch forms because it is almost impossible to get the essential information they demand (manufacturer, expiration date, Lot # and NDC number).
+You are also correct that it is hard to complete the FDA’s MedWatch forms because it is almost impossible to get the essential information they demand (manufacturer, expiration date, Lot # and NDC number) from the pill bottle.

 “I was taking a 30-day prescription of Cipro for a prostate infection.
 After playing full court basketball, I awoke the next morning to knees that felt as though they were encased in concrete.